B83C/palevim/README.md

 - A comprehensive `:help`, explaining all commands, mappings and options
 - Much more...

-Installation (Vimperator)
+Installation (PaleVim)
 -------------------------

-> Note that Vimperator doesn't support multi-process aka
+> Note that PaleVim doesn't support multi-process aka
 > [Electrolysis][wiki_e10s] (e10s), it's necessary to disable e10s to use the
 > add-on.